 Through the President’s Emergency Plan for AIDS Relief (PEPFAR), USAID works to sustainably control the HIV/AIDS epidemic in Ukraine.
-USAID is helping Ukraine to follow the UNAIDS Fast Track Strategy to achieve an AIDS Free Generation by 2030.
-The strategy is to reduce HIV transmission by increasing the proportion of people living with HIV who receive treatment, eliminating HIV/AIDS as a public health threat by 2030.
+USAID is helping Ukraine to follow the UNAIDS Fast Track Strategy to achieve an AIDS Free Generation by 2030 by reducing HIV transmission through an increase in the proportion of people living with HIV who receive treatment.

-In Ukraine, an estimated 223,481 people over the age of 15 live with HIV.
-The epidemic in Ukraine is concentrated in key populations, mainly: people who inject drugs (PWIDs) and their sexual partners; men who have sex with men; and female sex workers.
-HIV is also concentrated in specific regions of the country: 79% of all cases are in 11 of Ukraine’s 24 regions.
+In Ukraine, an estimated 223,500 people over the age of 15 live with HIV.
+The Ukraine epidemic is concentrated in key populations: people who inject drugs (PWIDs) and their sexual partners, men who have sex with men, and female sex workers.
+HIV is also concentrated in specific regions of the country: 79% of all cases are found in 11 of Ukraine’s 24 regions.

-To efficiently address the epidemic and achieve an AIDS Free Generation, USAID and PEPFAR partners expand outreach, care, and treatment to key populations in regions that have the highest HIV prevalence.
+To efficiently address the epidemic and achieve an AIDS Free Generation, USAID and PEPFAR partners have expanded outreach, care, and treatment to key populations in regions that have the highest HIV prevalence.

 PEPFAR’s goal is for 72% of PWIDs to be on HIV treatment by 2017, putting Ukraine on the path to an AIDS Free Generation.

 USAID’s health program strengthens and sustains Ukraine’s health system, improving the availability and effectiveness of key health services, including reforms in the health care financing system.
 Ukraine has the highest burden of HIV/AIDS in Eastern Europe and one of the highest rates of multi-drug resistant TB (MDR-TB) in the world, and USAID is working with the government and local partners to control both diseases.